luispuerto/luispuerto-net/_posts/2018-03-19-updating-to-r-3-4-4-someone-to-lean-on.md

   - homebrew
   - RStats
 ---
-<del>Just today yesterday</del> Last Thursday –took me more that I expected to have a moment to <del>write</del> finish this post– R was updated to 3.4.4 and this new released is called "Someone to Lean On", which is –[as all the rest are](http://livefreeordichotomize.com/2017/09/28/r-release-names/)– a reference to Peanuts comic.
+<del>Just today yesterday</del> Last Thursday —took me more that I expected to have a moment to <del>write</del> finish this post— R was updated to 3.4.4 and this new released is called "Someone to Lean On", which is —[as all the rest are](http://livefreeordichotomize.com/2017/09/28/r-release-names/)— a reference to Peanuts comic.
 These are the released notes:

 > NEW FEATURES:
 >